MatthewMews/SuperHubScript/README.md

 * A Reboot Device button on the homepage allowing for quicker navigation if the user needs to reboot the device.

 ## Developer Information
-Many of the error checking the script does involves checking if the element’s display property has been altered.
+Most of the error checking the script performs involves checking if the element’s display property has been altered.
 This is because Virgin made it so that the error dialog is created regardless if there's an error or not.
-In the event of an error, one of the classes relating to that error type will be made visible to the user.
+In the event of an error, one of the classes relating to the type of error will be made visible to the user.
 This is done by changing the display property from `display: none;` to `display: block;`